joshuaebowling/node-web-scraper/book.md

 13 thus making void the word of God by your tradition that you have handed down.
 And many such things you do.”
 13 Así, por la tradición que se transmiten entre ustedes, anulan la palabra de Dios.
 Y hacen muchas cosas parecidas.
 14 And he called the people to him again and said to them, “Hear me, all of you, and understand:
-14 De nuevo Jesús llamó a la multitud.
+14 De nuevo Jesús llamó a la multitud. ―Escúchenme todos —dijo— y entiendan esto:
 15 There is nothing outside a person that by going into him can defile him, but the things that come out of a person are what defile him.”[e]
 15 Nada de lo que viene de afuera puede contaminar a una persona.
 Más bien, lo que sale de la persona es lo que la contamina.[f]
 17 And when he had entered the house and left the people, his disciples asked him about the parable.